Rikimbili/multithreaded-n-prime-finder/README.md

 C++ has built-in support for multi-threading via the standard library.
 To ensure that all threads were running concurrently, a for loop pushed each thread into a vector of threads.
 After that, each thread was joined in a separate for loop.
 All timing data was recorded before spawning the threads and after joining them.
+The recorded timings below adheres to the requirements specified and proves that the algorithm is efficient.

 ## Experimental Evaluation and Results